yggdrasil-network/yggdrasil-network.github.io/installation-linux-nixos.md

 # Installing on NixOS

 Yggdrasil is supported on NixOS.
-Is available in the stable channels unstable channels of nixpkgs with a [NixOS module](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/services/networking/yggdrasil.nix) for easy configuration.
+Is available in the stable channel and unstable channel of nixpkgs with a [NixOS module](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/services/networking/yggdrasil.nix) for easy configuration.

 ## Preparation